 CPWNY welcomes you to watch the SUNY Albany’s, Center for Public Health Continuing Education School of Public Health’s videos on Cultural Competency.
 The webinars are free and entitle the viewer to FREE 1.0 CME, CNE and CHES.
 Please access:

-Another option for cultural competency is to view one or all of the 3 webinars below (there are no continuing education credits for these interactive webinars but they count as training for cultural competency):
+Another option for cultural competency is to view one or all of the 3 webinars below (these videos require flash player to operate):

 - The National LGBT Cancer Network has created a state of the art LGBTQ Cultural Competency Training Curriculum for healthcare and social services providers.
 The toolkit and curriculum provides education to the LGBT community about their increased cancer risks and the importance of screening/early detection; Training to healthcare providers to offer culturally competent and safe treatment to LGBT people; Advocating for LGBT inclusion in cancer research, and supports LGBT cancer survivors through free online support services.
 For more information and to access the curriculum, please visit the National LGBT Cancer Network page here.

-If you view any of the above webinars please complete the attached attestation form and fax to Patricia Podkulski at 716-886-0704 or email to email@example.com or Brittany Bolden, phone number 716-862-2166, email address: firstname.lastname@example.org
+If you view any of the above webinars please complete the attached attestation form and fax to Lauren Moore at 716-886-0704, or send to email address: email@example.com.
+Please direct any questions to Lauren Moore or call phone number 716-862-2479.

 - The Executive Summary results of Cultural Competency/Health Literacy CLAS Survey of Partners is now available in the “Partners Only” Cultural Competency & Health Literacy page.
 CPWNY partners can view the results by signing in under the “Partners Only” page.